Azamara Club Cruises® T&Cs

 We use CCTV to monitor images on all Azamara ships for the purpose of crime prevention and the safety of our guests.
 We store these images for a short time in case they are needed by investigative authorities.
 For further information please contact Azamara Club Cruises®.

-Royal Caribbean Cruises Ltd doing business as Azamara Club Cruises®, is a company with principal place of business at 1050 Caribbean Way, Miami, Florida, registered Liberia, Company Number C-38863.
+Royal Caribbean Cruises Ltd doing business as Azamara Club Cruises®, is a company with principal place of business in Miami, Florida and registered in Liberia, Company Number C-38863.

 RCL Cruises Ltd is a company with registered office address at Building 3, The Heights, Brooklands, Weybridge, Surrey, KT13 0NY, United Kingdom.
 RCL Cruises Ltd, registered in England and Wales Company Number 07366612.
 RCL Cruises Ltd is a subsidiary of Royal Caribbean Cruises Ltd.

 The General Information & Booking Conditions apply to both on-line and telephone bookings made from 22 March 2018.
 The current Azamara Club Cruises® brochure contains all available cruise-only and fly/cruise products as of this date and replaces all previous editions whilst the website www.azamaraclubcruises.co.uk always contains the most up to date cruise-only and fly/cruise products available.

 We make every effort to ensure the content contained in our brochures and on our website is accurate.
 While every effort is made to ensure the accuracy of both our brochure and our website content, regrettably errors do occasionally occur from time to time, and information contained in our brochures may have changed since printing.
 Where there is a price error, we will advise you and give you the opportunity to either pay the correct price or cancel your booking.
 Azamara Journey, Azamara Quest, are trade/service/registered marks of Royal Caribbean Cruises Ltd.

 Ships’ registry: Malta